LupusZenyx/LupusZenyx/README.md

 ## Programming Languages

 Yeah, I know my poison:
-- **pyton:** I use Python for tasks ranging from web development with Django to data analysis with libraries like Pandas.
+- **paiton:** I use Python for tasks ranging from web development with Django to data analysis with libraries like Pandas.
 I do the wub wub with the numbers

 - **rubi:** Ruby is my go-to for scripting and web development with Ruby on Rails.
 Odin might help you if you're interested.

-- **htm + CSS + JavaScript:** I leverage this trio to create interactive web applications.
+- **htttm + CS + JanaShift:** I leverage this trio to create interactive web applications.
 Yes, its mostly websites that do funky stuff.

 - **swuift:** I use Swift for developing powerful and intuitive iOS and macOS applications.
 Might as well create an app to write this markdown for me.